-- liaise with and manage referrals to relevant agencies such as CSSW, the LADO, the Channel Panel, the Police and the Disclosure and Barring Service (DBS); - keep the head teacher/principal and the board of governors informed of on-going safeguarding and child protection issues and enquiries; - provide advice and guidance for staff on safeguarding and child protection issues and making referrals; - ensure the school's safeguarding and child protection policies are up to date and consistent with Camden's Safeguarding Children Partnership policies and that policies are reviewed annually; - ensure all staff, including temporary staff, are aware of and understand policies and procedures and are able to implement them;
+liaise with and manage referrals to relevant agencies such as CSSW, the LADO, the Channel Panel, the Police and the Disclosure and Barring Service (DBS);

-- attend regular training, including Prevent awareness training, and the designated teachers meetings hosted by Camden in order to keep up to date with new policy, emerging issues and local early help, safeguarding and child protection procedures and working practices; - provide regular updates received from Camden to all staff members and governors on any changes in safeguarding or child protection legislation (updated information will be provided by Camden at the designated teachers meeting and safeguarding trainers via 6 weekly bulletins; designated safeguarding leads will be responsible for communicating this information to staff immediately; they may decide to hold workshops or discuss in staff meetings); - have an awareness of those children who may be more vulnerable to poor educational outcomes due to safeguarding and other issues such as children in need, children with child protection plans, children with mental health issues, young carers and children who have special educational needs; - liaise with the SENCO when considering any safeguarding action for a child with special needs; - raise awareness with staff on how children's vulnerabilities and exposure to neglect, abuse and trauma can negatively influence their educational attainment and behaviour and how staff can work to meet these challenges and improve outcomes; - liaise with the designated teacher for LAC whenever there are safeguarding concerns relating to a looked after child or previously looked after child; - oversee child protection systems within the school, including the management of records, standards of recording concerns and referral processes; - provide a link between the school and other agencies, particularly CSSW and the Camden Safeguarding Children Partnership; - ensure staff, including temporary staff, receive appropriate safeguarding and child protection training every 2 years;
+- keep the head teacher/principal, senior leadership team and the board of governors informed of on-going safeguarding and child protection issues and enquiries; - provide advice and guidance for staff on safeguarding and child protection issues and making referrals and support them through the referral process; - ensure the school's safeguarding and child protection policies are up to date and consistent with Camden's Safeguarding Children Partnership policies and that policies are reviewed annually; - ensure all staff, including temporary staff, are aware of and understand policies and procedures and are able to implement them through robust induction processes; - attend regular training, including Prevent awareness training, and the designated teachers meetings hosted by Camden in order to keep up to date with new policy, emerging issues and local early help, safeguarding and child protection procedures and working practices; - provide regular updates received from Camden to all staff members and governors on any changes in safeguarding or child protection legislation (updated information will be provided by Camden at the designated teachers meeting and safeguarding trainers via 6 weekly bulletins; designated safeguarding leads will be responsible for communicating this information to staff immediately; they may decide to hold workshops or discuss in staff meetings); - have an awareness of those children who may be more vulnerable to poor educational outcomes due to safeguarding and other issues such as children in need, children with child protection plans, children with mental health issues, young carers and children who have special educational needs; - liaise with the SENDCO when considering any safeguarding action for a child with special needs; - liaise with the school's mental health lead or CAMHS team as appropriate where safeguarding concerns are linked to mental health issues;

-- ensure parents are fully aware of the school policies and procedures and that they are kept informed and involved; - ensure relevant records are passed on appropriately when children transfer to other schools and where appropriate, share relevant information with schools or colleges to enable continued support the child on transfer.
+- raise awareness with staff on how children's vulnerabilities and exposure to safeguarding issues such as neglect, abuse and trauma can negatively influence their educational attainment and behaviour and how staff can work to meet these challenges and improve outcomes; - liaise with the Camden Virtual School Head in order to meet the educational needs of children known to CSSW; - liaise with the designated teacher for looked after children whenever there are safeguarding concerns relating to a looked after child or previously looked after child; - oversee child protection systems within the school/college, including the management of records, ensuring confidentiality, standards of recording, and referral processes; - provide a link between the school/college and other agencies, particularly CSSW and the Camden Safeguarding Children Partnership; - ensure staff, including temporary staff, receive appropriate safeguarding and child protection training every 2 years, including online safety training, identifying the early signs of child-on-child abuse and sexual violence and sexual harassment; - ensure parents are fully aware of the school/college policies and procedures and that they are kept informed and involved; - encourage a culture where children are listened to, their views taken into account and where they are encouraged to participate in keeping themselves safe; - ensure relevant records are passed on appropriately when children transfer to other schools and where appropriate, share relevant information with schools or colleges to enable continued support the child on transfer.

-2.5 Working with parents and carers
+3.5 Working with parents and carers

-The school recognises the importance of working in partnership with parents and carers to ensure the welfare and safety of pupils.
+The school/college recognises the importance of working in partnership with parents and carers to ensure the welfare and safety of pupils.

-The school will:
+The school/college will: